-- 2 UNIT COURSE This is the basic structure for all courses.
-It has a value of 100 marks. - EXTENSION COURSE Extension study is available in a number of subjects. - Extension courses build on the content of the 2 unit course and carry an additional value of 1 unit.
+- Extension study is available in a number of subjects. - Extension courses build on the content of the 2 unit course and carry an additional value of 1 unit.
 Requiring students to work beyond the standard of the 2 unit course, extension courses are available in English, Mathematics and History. - English and Mathematics Extension Courses are available at Preliminary and HSC levels.
 Students must study the Preliminary extension course in these subjects before proceeding to the two HSC extension courses (Extension 1 and Extension 2).
-The Extension 2 course requires students to work beyond the standard of the Extension 1 course. - HSC extension courses in subjects other than English and Mathematics are offered and examined in Year 12 only. - 1 UNIT COURSE 1 unit equals 4 periods per fortnight.
+The Extension 2 course requires students to work beyond the standard of the Extension 1 course. - HSC extension courses in subjects other than English and Mathematics are offered and examined in Year 12 only.

+1 UNIT COURSE

+1 unit equals 4 periods per fortnight.